-Venice’s blue skies, vibrant wall paints and unique mode of transport (or lack of) are undoubtedly things one would find charming in the city of Bridges.
+Colorful Venice: its blue skies, vibrant wall paints of pink, orange, blue, and unique mode of transport (or lack of) are undoubtedly things one would find charming in the city of Bridges.
 The list of what you can do in Venice seems endless so let me skip that and focus on the one thing we all love to do; shopping, for no doubt it is the best therapy (along with travel, imho).
 And, for centuries a center of trade, it still holds such fame among consumers.

 Venice is a major fashion and shopping centre in all of Italia…not as prominent as Milan but certainly recognizable that Louis Vuitton and Ermenegildo Zegna and a number more fashion boutiques operate their flagship stores there.
 Head to Frezzeria, a collection of streets to the west of Piazza San Marco for your high-end loots.
 And like all of Italy, imitation leather bags could be found profoundly on the streets.
 It is a common scene for the Carabinieri to take to custody those who sell fakes and those who buy from these sellers.
 Here are some of what to buy in Venice.